Tanjungpinang: Climate

 Tanjungpinang has a tropical rainforest climate (Af) with heavy rainfall year-round.

 Demographics

 Religion

-Islam is the dominant religion in the city, with 78.57% of the total population identify themselves as Muslim.
+Islam is the dominant religion in the city, with 80.77% of the total population identify themselves as Muslim.
 Other religions are Buddhism, which forms 13.58% of the total population, Christianity, which forms 7.56% of the total population, Hinduism, which forms 0.02% of the total population and Confucianism, which forms 0.27% of the total population.

 Landmarks

 The cultural center for stage performances of Malay music and dances is located in Tanjungpinang.
 The centre regularly organises festivals and other performances, such as music and dance.
-Renowned Buddhist temples are located outside central Tanjungpinang in a small town named Senggarang.
+Renowned Buddhist temples are located outside central Tanjungpinang in a region named Senggarang.

 Penyengat Island

 The old ruler's palace and royal tombs, including the grave of Raja Ali Haji (who was the creator and author of the first Malay grammar book), are one of the many legacies left by the Riau–Lingga Sultanate.
 The old vice-royal mosque, the Masjid Raya, is still in use.